-- Level 1/General level one equity (CET1) capital, which consists of registered capital, retained earnings of the previous financial year, other reserves, accrued other comprehensive income, value adjustments according to the requirements of valuation based on risk limiting principles, loss intangible assets, prepayments and deferred tax assets. - 2) Level 2 capital consists of other transitional adjustments related to other accrued comprehensive income
+- Level 1/General level one equity (CET 1) capital, which consists of registered capital, retained earnings of the previous financial year, other reserves, accrued other comprehensive income, value adjustments according to the requirements of valuation based on risk limiting principles, less intangible assets, prepayments and deferred tax assets. - 2) Level 2 capital consists of other transitional adjustments related to other accrued comprehensive income.

-On 31 December 2020 and 2019, the Company had no level 2 capital.
+On 31 December 2021 and 2020, the Company had no level 2 capital.

 Assets evaluated according to risk are calculated based on the risk-weighting of assets, which are attributed to classes according to the type of assets and type of party of the transaction, also by considering collaterals and guarantees, which are recognised as adequate for risk minimisation.
-Accordingly, with certain modifications, off-balance sheet items are also measured based on risk,
+Accordingly, with certain modifications, off-balance sheet items are also measured based on risk.

-The table below provides the composition of capital and ratios of the Company on December 31 for the year ended.
-By considering the requirements of the supervising institutions, the Company is subject to an 8% capital adequacy ratio.
-Moreover, new capital reserves were introduced in 2016, which must be carried out by the Company, i.e. in 2016, additional capital conservation buffer of 2,5% was applied to all Lithuanian financial brokerage firms of class A. In 2020 and 2019, the Company met all capital requirements to which it was subject.
+The table below provides the composition of capital and ratios of the Company for the year ended on 31 December 2021.
+By considering the requirements of the supervising institutions, the Company is subject to an 100% capital adequacy ratio.
+Moreover, new capital reserves were introduced in 2016, which must be carried out by the Company, i.e. in 2016, additional capital conservation buffer of 2.5% was applied to all Lithuanian financial brokerage firms of class A. In 2021 and in the previous year, the Company met all capital requirements to which it was subject.